 RECYCLABILITY: Low recyclability rate.

-#BIOPLASTICS - biopolymers (cellulose, lignin, chitin, wool, starch, protein, etc) and synthetic polymers (Acetyl cellulose, Alkyd, DECP, PE, PHB, PLA, rayon, starch) manufactured from biomass.
+Biopolymers (cellulose, lignin, chitin, wool, starch, protein, etc) and synthetic polymers (Acetyl cellulose, Alkyd, DECP, PE, PHB, PLA, rayon, starch) are manufactured from biomass.

 USES biopolymers: medicine, agriculture, construction, industrial (dispersant, additive, raw material), paper manufacturing, cellophane and rayon, fuel, clothing.